prurigro/gnome-app-grid-manager/README.md

 * **Manage application categories**: Interactively move applications between category folders (includes a default **Uncategorized** list)
 * **Create new category folder**: Creates a new category folder with no applications inside
 * **Delete existing category folder**: Deletes a category folder and moves its applications to **Uncategorized**
-* **Clean and sort .category files**: Removes applications that aren't installed and visible from each .category file, and sorts them alphabetically
+* **Clean and sort config files**: Removes applications that aren't installed and visible from each .category file in the config directory, and sorts them alphabetically
 * **Apply category folders in Gnome**: Applies the configured category folders and applications to the Gnome overview application grid
 * **Restore default layout in Gnome**: Removes category folders from the Gnome overview application grid and resets the layout